 MUS111.
 Symphonic Band (1).

 Open to all students in the College.
 Attendance at all rehearsals and participation in all public performances is required.
+Repeatable for a total of 2 credit hours towards degree/certificate requirements.

 MUS112.
 Jazz/Rock Ensemble (1).